shtse8/DartScript/README.md

   integrating popular solutions.
 - 🔗 **JS Interop:** Seamlessly interact with JavaScript libraries and browser APIs when needed.
+- 🎨 **Atomic CSS (Build-Time):** Automatically generate CSS based on utility classes used in your components (similar to UnoCSS/Tailwind), keeping your CSS bundle minimal.
+(Basic implementation)
 - _Upcoming:_ Routing, Advanced State Management, Build Tools, Hot Reload, and more!